-A Smart Traveller's Guide to Currency in Slovenia
+A Travel Money Guide to Slovenia

 It’s unlikely Slovenia will stay an untouched destination for long.
 Already tourists are flocking to Lake Bled but Slovenia has far more to offer than that beautiful lake.